-Rear Center Lap/Shoulder Belt Retractor Lockout - Four-Door Models Only
+Rear Center Lap/Shoulder Belt Retractor Lockout

-This feature is designed to lock the retractor whenever the 60% rear seatback is not fully latched.
+This feature is designed to lock the retractor whenever the rear seatback is not fully latched.
 This prevents someone from wearing the rear center lap/shoulder belt when the rear seatback is not fully latched.

-- If the rear center lap/shoulder belt cannot be pulled out, check that the rear seatback is fully latched. - If the rear seatback is properly latched and the rear center lap/shoulder belt still cannot be pulled out, the Automatic-Locking Retractor (ALR) system may be activated.
-To reset this feature you must let all of the belt webbing return into the retractor.
+• If the rear center lap/shoulder belt cannot be pulled out, check that the rear seatback is fully latched.

+• If the rear seatback is properly latched and the rear center lap/shoulder belt still cannot be pulled out, the Automatic-Locking Retractor (ALR) system may be activated.
+To reset this feature you must let all of the seat belt webbing return into the retractor.
 You will not be able to pull out more webbing until all of the webbing has been returned back into the retractor.

-The rear center lap/shoulder belt is equipped with a lock-out feature to ensure that the rear seatback is in the fully upright and locked position when occupied.
-If the rear seatback is not fully upright and locked and the rear center lap/shoulder belt can be pulled out of the retractor, the vehicle should immediately be taken to your authorized dealer for service.
-Failure to follow this warning could result in serious or fatal injury.
+The rear center lap/shoulder belt is equipped with a lockout feature to ensure that the rear seatback is in the fully upright and locked position when occupied.
+If the rear seatback is not fully upright and locked and the rear center lap/shoulder belt can be pulled out of the retractor, immediately take the vehicle to your authorized dealer for service.
+Failure to follow this warning could result in serious injury or death.